kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 In this KEP, kube-scheduler is modified to support gang scheduling[^1].
 We focus on framework support and building blocks, not the ideal gang-scheduling algorithm - it can come as a follow-up.
 We start with simpler implementation of gang scheduling, kube-scheduler identifies pods that are in a group and waits until all pods reach the same stage of the scheduling/binding cycle before allowing any pods from the group to advance past that point.
 If not all pods can reach that point before a timeout expires, then the scheduler stops trying to schedule that group, and all pods release all their resources.
 This allows other workloads to try to allocate those resources.

+A new core type called `Workload` is introduced to tell the kube-scheduler that a group of pods should be scheduled together and any policy options related to gang scheduling.
+Pods have an object reference in their spec to their `Workload`, if any.
+The `Workload` object is intended to evolve[^2] via future KEPs to support additional kube-scheduler improvements, such as topology-aware scheduling.

 In 1.36, we redesigned the API in order to clearly decouple Workload API from the runtime PodGroup API.
 The design for this can be found in the [^4] and the change itself is part of the separate KEP-5832.